NorESSI/test-environment-nrec/stratum1-setup/README.md

 /home/centos/.ssh/authorized_keys on both VMs.
 A records (ipv4) and AAAA records (ipv6) are created so that the VMs are easily identified by their hostname under the subzone nessi-prod.uiocloud.no

-First you need to clone this repo
+First you need to clone this repo:

 ```console
 git clone https://github.com/NorESSI/test-environment-nrec.git
 ```

-Fill in username and password in keystone_rc.sh and then source it
+Fill in username and password in keystone_rc.sh and then source it:

 ```console
 source keystone_rc.sh